technohiker/obsidian-multi-properties/README.md

 - [ ] On AddPropForm, examine flex-grow.
 The name field shrinks to the minimum amount on Android.
 How to prevent this?
 Minimum value?
 - [ ] When pushing new update, do it in `{id}-{v}.zip` format.
 - [ ] Record attempt to reproduce recursive props not appearing.
-- [ ] Change empty string in prop value to null value.
+- [x] Change empty string in prop value to null value.
 Currently commented out on AddPropForm 119.
 Test it.
 - [ ] Load a template file into the GUI.
+- [ ] No multi-selection for bookmarks.

 # Multi-Properties